CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/performance-issues.md

     ![Results](./media/performance-issues/2019-09-27_18-03-13.png)

   - TCPing results should be on a stable level.
-  - We observed problems with performance and unexpected errors in ProcessForce when responses were above 1 ms.
+  - We observed problems with performance and unexpected errors in CompuTec ProcessForce when responses were above 1 ms.

 1. Go to SAP HANA Studio and take a screenshot of the NDB > Overview form.
 2. Check if CompuTec License Server is configured correctly.
 If you have an older version, please update it (you can check the latest version here).